jundl77/auto-format/README.md

 An easy to use, light-weight library to auto-format code in javascript.
 Works well with code highlighting libraries to display beautiful, uniformly formatted code.

-As of right now only Java can be formatted properly, although you will probably get decent results with any language that uses '{' and '}' to mark scopes.
-Further more the library is very extensible, in fact you only have to implement 5 methods to add support for more languages.
+As of right now only Java can be formatted properly, although you will probably get decent results with any language that uses brackets as scope delimiters.
+Further more the library is very extensible, in fact you only have to implement 5 methods to add support for another language.
 Please see [contribute](#contribute) if you would like to contribute.
 Help is always welcome!

 ## Examples